Eric Dick: Professional

 On January 19, 2018, Dick was drafted in the first-round (13th overall) during the 2018 MLS SuperDraft by Sporting Kansas City.
 Dick signed with Sporting KC on February 15, 2018.

 Dick made his professional debut with Kansas City's United Soccer League affiliate Swope Park Rangers on March 31, 2018, when Swope Park Rangers lost 2–1 to Las Vegas Lights.

 On June 29, 2019, Dick was sent on a one-game loan to USL Championship side Tulsa Roughnecks.

 Dick, who spent most of the season on loan at USL Championship side Phoenix Rising, was released by Kansas City following their 2020 season.

 On December 22, 2020, his rights were acquired by Columbus Crew SC in Stage Two of the MLS Re-Entry Draft.
 On June 24, 2021, Dick joined USL Championship club Indy Eleven on loan.
 Following the 2021 season, Columbus opted to decline their contract option on Dick.

-After been selected by Minnesota United FC in Stage 2 of the 2021 MLS Re-Entry Draft, Dick officially signed with the club on January 18, 2022.
+After being selected by Minnesota United FC in Stage 2 of the 2021 MLS Re-Entry Draft, Dick officially signed with the club on January 18, 2022.

+Dick signed with USL Championship club Pittsburgh Riverhounds on January 22, 2024.